 Exercise can help relieve stress, and yoga has long been a useful therapy for physical anxiety.
 The combination of the two can be greatly beneficial in easing causes of panic attacks and alleviating some symptoms.
 Depending on your pre-existing physical activity levels, you may need to consult a medical professional before implementing certain physical activity.
 However, just walking regularly may be enough to lower rates of stress and anxiety (x).

 Knowing how to effectively calm yourself down when you are having a panic attack can be important, but it is sometimes more beneficial to know how to relieve day-to-day stress in order to prevent future occurrences.
-Implementing certain dietary agents that have calming effects can help to avoid medications that would do that same thing.
+Implementing certain dietary agents that have calming effects can help to avoid medications that would do the same thing.
 If attempting to phase out medications for your anxiety, it is imperative to work closely with our doctor as weaning off certain anxiety medications has been known to cause severe symptoms.